-Attribute Actuator Safe State in Valve Driver Object [0x96-1-21].
+The valve safe mode is the state the valve actuator will be in when the device is in Safe Mode.
+To configure the safe mode of the valve, use attribute 'Actuator Safe State' in the Valve Driver Object [0x96-1-21].
 These states apply to both Normally Closed and Normally Open Valves.